Computaholic0101/Cybersecurtity-Credentials/README.md

 # Cybersecurtity-Credentials
-This is a repository that contains a few scripts and diagrams that I completed while attending the University of Utah Cybersecurity bootcamp.
+This is a repository that contains a few scripts and diagrams that I completed while attending the University of Utah Cybersecurity Bootcamp.

 ## Automated ELK Stack Deployment